cisco/ChezScheme/IMPLEMENTATION.md

 ```

 This turns out not to be a circular definition, because the compiler
-recogizes an immediate application of the `set-car!` primitive and
+recognizes an immediate application of the `set-car!` primitive and
 inlines its implementation.
 The `#2%` prefix instructs the compiler to
 inline the safe implementation of `set-car!`, which checks whether its
 first argument is a pair.
 Look for `define-inline 2 set-car!` in